hrithikwins/hubs-docs/docs/dev-client-networking.md

 ### Persistency

-Hubs Client manages who the creator of `networked instanciated entities`, [which will be explained later](#createnetworkedentity), is.
+Hubs Client manages who the creator of `networked instantiated entities`, [which will be explained later](#createnetworkedentity), is.
 When the creator (a local or remote Hubs Client) is disconnected from a room, `networked entities` instanciated by it are removed from the room.